CALPADS Statewide Student IdentifierAn SSID is a unique student identifier that all K–12 public school students are required to have.

 Statewide Student Identifier (SSID)

 All public California K–12 local educational agencies (LEAs), including charter schools, are required to obtain SSIDs through the California Longitudinal Pupil Achievement Data System (CALPADS) for students in kindergarten through grade 12.
+LEAs may also acquire SSIDs for preschool and adult students.
 These agencies should maintain the SSIDs in their local systems as well as in CALPADS.